h2oai/h2o-3/h2o-docs/src/product/downloading.rst

 This section describes how to set up and run H2O in an Anaconda Cloud environment.
 Conda 2.7, 3.5, and 3.6 repos are supported as are a number of H2O versions.
 Refer to `https://anaconda.org/h2oai/h2o/files <https://anaconda.org/h2oai/h2o/files>`__ to view a list of available H2O versions.

 Open a terminal window and run the following command to install H2O on the Anaconda Cloud.
 The H2O version in this command should match the version that you want to download.
 If you leave the h2o version blank and specify just ``h2o``, then the latest version will be installed.
+For example:

    ::

-     user$ conda install -c h2oai h2o=3.22.1.2
+     user$ conda install -c h2oai h2o=3.24.0.3

 or:

    ::

      user$ conda install -c h2oai h2o